Gateway to Nature project construction FAQ’s

 When will it open?

-Our current programme assumes that the track, car park and café are able to open in summer 2026 followed by the nature playscape shortly after.
+Our current programme assumes that the track, car park and cafe are able to open in summer 2026 followed by the nature playscape by spring 2027.
 During construction, there will continue to be events, activities and parking at the Centre.

 What will happen with the Clumps car park?